/posts/ 2020/clearing-distractions

 Some applications break down the notification types into groups, Photos, for example, breaks down its notification to “Memories”, “Shared Albums” and “Sharing Suggestions”.
 It’s useful to have that granularity, but I don’t care about any of the options presented to me.
 If all applications had this option it’d be very useful to reduce the noise.

-After the initial cull I’m left with 41 applications that have some level of notifications enabled.
+After the initial cull, I’m left with 41 applications that have some level of notifications enabled.

-The pesky dings and vibrates, the big interrupter themselves.
+The pesky dings and vibrates, the big interrupters themselves.
 In almost all cases I don’t want to be interrupted by a notification, so I disabled these on all applications except the critical applications I need to hear from:

 This alone cut down my “micro interruptions” a lot, no more detecting every little vibration through the desk and checking to see what it is, if it’s vibrating it’s most likely important (or my wife sharing a Catana comic with me).